jamaloflagos/note_app/README.md

 To create a new note:

-    Click the "Create New Note" button.
+    Click the plus icon button on the top right.
     Enter the title and content for your note.
     Select a category for your note.
-    Click the "Save" button to create the note.
+    Click the "Add Note" button to create the note.

 Edit Note

 To edit an existing note:

-    Click the "Edit" icon (pencil) next to the note you want to edit.
+    Click the "Edit" icon (pencil) below the note you want to edit.
     Make the desired changes to the title, content, or category.
     Click the "Save" button to update the note.